CBSkarmory/TrigSimple/README.md

 Shows work with fewest possible number of steps

 ## Build Instructions
-Use `sbt package` to generate a standalone jar file
+Use `sbt assembly` to generate a standalone jar file

 Use `sbt run` to run with [sbt](https://www.scala-sbt.org/)